100-m/100m.io/extra/docs/file-security.md

 #### Email Dispatching
-**Dipatcher**: The person responsible for support dispatching is Vincent Despeisse.
+**Dispatcher**: The person responsible for support dispatching is Vincent Despeisse.
 In case of Vincent's absence, Valentin should take responsability to dispatch the support emails.

 #### Resolution
 Once notified on **support@100m.io**, the dispatcher should coordinate with the project key contact to: